AliceWonderMiscreations/php-ccm/README.md

 platform, developers can just use Composer itself and I suspect most of them will continue to do so.

-What I want is the ability to rsync the install directory from one platform to a completely different platform and have it "just work" as long as the version of PHP is the same.
+What I want is the ability to `rsync` the install directory from one platform to a completely different platform and have it "just work" as long as the version of PHP is the same.
 I am not saying that is a good idea, just that that is why I want to be capable of doing.

+It may actually be a good to not run this project on the production system but simply `rsync` from a test platform to the development when things work as they are intended, but that is a choice for the system administrator to make.

 There are generally three different major versions of PHP supported by the PHP developers at any given time.
 At present, there are actually four as the PHP